smooth-code/fraql/README.md

 ### Use fragments into your queries

-Using a fragment into a query is natural, the only thing to do it to reference it in your query.
+With FraQL, using a fragment into a query is natural, the only thing to do it to reference it at the place you want to use it.

-You can choose to import `gql` either from `fraql` or from `graphql-tag` since the magic of FraQL happens only when you use it on fragments.
-Using `fraql` on a query has exactly the same effect as using `graphql-tag`.
+Importing `gql` from `fraql` is not require for building query.
+In this case this is just a pass-throught to `graphql-tag`.
+The magic behind FraQL only happens when you use it on a fragment.

 ```js
 import React from 'react'